FRIENDSHIP

 going.
 Let’s say your child wants to initiate a conversation with someone who is

 wearing a Toronto Maple Leaf hockey jersey.
-Your child could strike up the conversation about hockey.
+Your child could strike up a conversation about hockey.
 Look for conversation starter clues.

 Look for conversation starter clues.